CodeYourFuture/GitHomeworkFixErrors/homework.md

 ## 4. What happens when you `fork` a repository?

-You can make any changes you want to the code without affecting the original repository.
+When you for a repository, you can make any changes you want to the code without affecting the original repository.

 ## 5. What happens when you clone a repository?